-5.1.3 The figures shown in this section outline, using a macro level method, the estimated overall number of direct jobs created by the presence of an operational airport at Manston.
-The following section considers the proportion of employment created by the airport operator only and uses the micro level method described.
+4.1.4 The figures shown in this section outline the estimated overall number of direct jobs created by the presence of an operational airport at Manston.
+The following section considers the proportion of employment created by the airport operator only.

-5.2 Forecast number and type of jobs by the airport operator
+4.2 Forecast number and type of jobs by the airport operator